aws/aws-cdk-rfcs/text/0477-policy-validation.md

       "Properties": {...},
       "Metadata": {
         "cdk_validations": {
-          "rules_to_suppress": [
+          "rules_to_suppress": [{
             "rule": "S3BucketEncryption",
-            "reason": 'This bucket does not require encryption because xyz' ]
+            "reason": "This bucket does not require encryption because xyz", "ticket": "internal-ticket-1234"
+          }]
         }
       }
     }
   }
 }
 ```

+Since we don't currently have a good idea how most customers are handling
+exceptions, we won't include this in the initial release.
+At launch each plugin
+could implement it's own exemption process and we could wait to see what
+patterns emerge.

 ### Creating a plugin